MCC-Maple Woods Library

 All students enrolled at Maple Woods are eligible to receive a library card.
 It is a permanent card to be used while you are actively enrolled at Maple Woods.
 It takes only a few minutes to obtain and there is no fee for the initial card.

-Your Maple Woods library card enables you to check out most circulating materials at any of the Kansas City cluster libraries.
-This includes all of the Metropolitan Community College libraries, Avila University's Hooley-Bundschu Library, William Jewell's Curry Library, the library at Midwestern Baptist Theological Seminary, Park University's McAfee Memorial Library, Rockhurst University's Greenlease Library, St. Paul School of Theology's Dawson Library, and the Kansas City Art Institute's Jannes Library.
+Your Maple Woods library card enables you to check out most circulating materials at any of the KC-Towers cluster libraries.
+This includes all of the Metropolitan Community College libraries, Avila University's Hooley-Bundschu Library, William Jewell's Curry Library, the library at Midwestern Baptist Theological Seminary, Park University's McAfee Memorial Library, Rockhurst University's Greenlease Library, St. Paul School of Theology's Dawson Library, the Kansas City Art Institute's Jannes Library, and the libraries at Conception Abbey, Kansas City University of Medicine and Biosciences, Missouri Western State University, Nazarene Theological Seminary, North Central Missouri College, and Northwest Missouri State University.
 You may place online requests for materials from these and other statewide academic libraries as well, using the MOBIUS online catalog.
 Other types of Interlibrary Loan allow you to request materials from academic and public libraries nationwide.
 These privileges are open to you during each academic semester in which you are enrolled.
 Ask at the circulation desk for more information.

 What is Interlibrary Loan?